Yonela-Rena/student-performance-prediction/README.md

 * Apply advanced models (Random Forest, Gradient Boosting)
 * Perform feature engineering
 * Deploy the model as a web application

+---
+## 📌 Conclusion

+This project demonstrates how machine learning can be used to analyze and predict student performance.

+While the Linear Regression model provides moderate accuracy, it highlights key factors affecting academic success and provides a strong baseline for more advanced models such as Random Forest.